 What I Keep Thinking About

-The Seal is arriving in Canada with a price tag that makes German luxury brands nervous.
+If the Seal lands in Canada near the currently discussed price band, it will make German luxury brands nervous.
 Not because BYD is better at everything — they're not — but because they've proven that a lot of what we pay for in "premium" cars is margin, not cost.

 Real Nappa leather doesn't cost $10,000.
 Harman Kardon speakers don't cost $5,000.
 Rotating screens don't cost $3,000.
 We've just been told they do, implicitly, through pricing that reflects what the market would bear rather than what things cost to make.